Advertisement

 The case has been moved to be heard on Thursday, August 17.

-In the writ sighted by 3news.com, the OSP indicated that the search was initiated in accordance with LI2374 after rife reports pointed to some monies still stashed in the home of the former Minister of Sanitation and Water Resources.
+In the writ sighted by editors.3news.com, the OSP indicated that the search was initiated in accordance with LI2374 after rife reports pointed to some monies still stashed in the home of the former Minister of Sanitation and Water Resources.

 The reports started pouring in after she lodged a complaint at the police over some stolen money from her home.